Lameck-22/safari-connect-end-to-end-analytics/README.md

 ### Step 1 : Loading and Cleaning the data
 - I loaded bookings table loaded in PostgreSQL.
 All 23 problems that were identified fixed in the staging table.
 - After cleaning the data, I created views that could answer businees problems raised by the CEO to help in making informed decisions for the company.
+- Core analytical questions answered using SQL were:
+    1. Route Analysis - Which routes earn the most?
+Which are most popular?
+GROUP BY, SUM, COUNT, ORDER BY
+    2. Driver Performance - Who are the best drivers?
+Who should be promoted?
+GROUP BY, AVG, RANK window function
+    3. Revenue Trends - How is revenue changing month by month?
+CTE + LAG, DATE_TRUNC, running total
+    4. Passenger Insights - Who travels with us?
+Which cities, genders, seat classes?
+GROUP BY, COUNT, CASE WHEN
+    5. Cancellations - What is our cancellation rate and how much revenue did we lose?	bookings table, CASE WHEN, SUM
+    6. Operational Patterns - What are our busiest days and times?
+EXTRACT, TO_CHAR, GROUP BY, NTILE

 ### Step 2 : Loadind views in PowerBi and creating visualizations
 __How to Connect Power BI to PostgreSQL__